dAI-SY-Group/DropoutInversionAttack/README.md

 This repository contains the implementation of our proposed Dropout Inversion Attack (DIA).
 For a demonstration of our attack follow the DIA_demo jupyter notebook.

-The paper including all empirical results can be found on [arXiv](https://arxiv.org/abs/2208.06163)
+The paper including all empirical results can be found on [ojs.aaai.org](https://ojs.aaai.org/index.php/AAAI/article/view/26163) and [arXiv](https://arxiv.org/abs/2208.06163)

 ## Example reconstructions for different attacks, dropout rates and datasets on a ViT [2]
 | | Original| IG [1]                                      | IG [1]                                     | DIA (Ours)                                       |